hatlabs/SH-RPi-hardware/README.md

 disconnected, the supercaps are able to supply sufficient power that the device is able to shut itself down in a controlled fashion.

+A sample circuit fulfilling the purpose is presented in the `circuit` subdirectory.

 Installation
 ------------